refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 > Refine offers various built-in data providers for popular data sources like REST, Strapi, AirTable, Supabase, GraphQL, and more.
 See the [Data Providers](/docs/data/data-provider) page for more information.

-> See the [Data Fetching](/docs/guides-concepts/data-fetching/) guide for more information.

 #### Hooks

 You can use `useList`, `useOne`, `useCreate`, `useEdit`, `useShow` hooks to fetch data in your components.